 A VLAN (Virtual Local Arean Network) creates a separate broadcast domain, which partitions and isolates a computer network at the data link layer (OSI layer 2).
 Traffic is identified via VLAN tags in the Ethernet frame.
 Only devices assigned to the same VLAN tag can see the traffic.
 Unlike a physical LAN, the physical location of the computers on a VLAN does not have to be in the same geographical area.

 OVH US's VLAN deployment uses a one-to-one mapping of private IP addresses to MAC addresses, making it easy to manage your vRack using easier-to-read private IPs.
-For more information about how to use this great technology, please check out our Configuring vRack for Dedicated Servers article.
+For more information about how to use this great technology, please check out our How to Configure vRack on a Dedicated Server article.
 In order to learn about ordering and activating your vRack, please proceed to the next section.

 Ordering and Activating vRack